Selected essays & articles

 » Series: People Movers.
 Community organizers give a window into the city they want and the work they’re doing to get there.

-I have contributed research and writing to several public curatorial and educational projects.
-Since 2019, I have served as the lead writer on the curatorial team for the Jones Beach Energy and Nature Center, an interdisciplinary educational center of the New York State Parks Department focused on climate change and environmental stewardship.
-In this role, I have developed more than two dozen interactive and interpretive exhibits, as well as audio tour scripts, educational videos, and graphics.
-As of Spring 2021, I am working with the Center to develop a book-length interdisciplinary curriculum about energy systems and society for high school students.
+From 2019 to 2022, I served as curatorial writer and editor and curriculum developer for the Jones Beach Energy and Nature Center, an interdisciplinary educational center of the New York State Parks Department focused on climate change and environmental stewardship.
+In this role, I developed more than two dozen interactive and interpretive exhibits, as well as audio tour scripts, educational videos, and graphics, and developed a book-length interdisciplinary curriculum about energy systems and society for high school students.